PierreBeur/PierreBeur/README.md

-### Hi there, I'm Pierre!

-## I'm an undergraduate in Computer Engineering at UC San Diego
+# B.S.
+Computer Engineering from UC San Diego

 <!--
 **PierreBeur/PierreBeur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.